SquadFM/Squad-Field-Manual/README.md

 * Mils - Milliradian (a thousandth of a radian), a military unit of measurement for US mortars, describes elevation, There are 2Pi Radians in a circle, being 2*3.14, or 6.283 Radians.
 Multiply that by 1000mils, and you get 6283mils, with roughly 18mils equaling a degree.
 Most militaries would simplify this number to 6000mils or 6400mils.
 Simply speaking, a mil is a finer degree than a typical degree, which allows for more precise mortar drops.
 Using spotters who can give you rough estimates of distance from you to the target, mils can be translated from meters via the Range to Mils table in the mortar GUI.
 * Mike(s) - Minute(s) or Millimeter(s) or M in the NATO Phonetic Alphabet
 * MG - Machine Gun(er) - an umbrella term for a gun with the following characteristics; can refer to any MG, LMG, or HMG you may encounter such as the SAW, M240B, PKP, .50 Cal, etc. Usually, belt-fed, but their most notable ability is on-the-move fire support for a squad.
 Usually sport a bi-pod.
+* Mosin Nagant - A five-shot, bolt-action, internal magazine-fed, military rifle used by the Soviet Union and various other nations.
 * Mounted - e.g. We’re Mounted - your squad is on the transport truck or APC they’re assigned to for the mission
 * Moving Like Pond Water - Moving so slowly that a unique term is required to describe it.
 * Mount (up) - Enter the designated vehicle